Skip to content

 Handle Rugs with Care

 Polyester can be a bit sensitive, so steer clear of harsh chemicals or bleach-based cleaners.
-Stick to gentle solutions to keep those colors bright and fibers happy.
+Stick to gentle solutions to keep those colours bright and fibers happy.

 Dry Delicately